anuraagbaishya/blog/content/posts/htb-pc.md

 The complete code for this script can be found on [Github](https://github.com/anuraagbaishya/htb-pc).

 ## Setup grpc
 The box is running a grpc service on port 50051.
 Therefore, to interact with the service, we need a grpc client.
-I followed a [tutorial](https://grpc.io/docs/languages/python/basics/) on how to create a grpc client using thegrpcio-tools Python library.
+I followed a [tutorial](https://grpc.io/docs/languages/python/basics/) on how to create a grpc client using the grpcio-tools Python library.
 The first step was to define the service in a .proto file.
-My service definition is here.
+My service definition is [here](https://github.com/anuraagbaishya/htb-pc/blob/main/SimpleApp.proto).
 Once the service is defined grpcio-tools can generate the client code for you.
 You can use a command like this:
 ```bash
 $ python -m grpc_tools.protoc -I../../protos --python_out=. --pyi_out=. --grpc_python_out=.
 SimpleApp.proto
 ```